nderkach/nderkach.github.io.old/source/_posts/2013-11-24-hacking-couchsurfing-dot-org-api-part-2.md

 Also, for those calendar pages I'm making a screenshot of, I've decided to go with a more minimalistic design, as the resulting image embedded into a profile would be rather small, so readability is quiet important.
 Here is how a user page looks like: <http://www.couchrequests.com/4732279>

-Finally, whichever option you'll choose, you'll get a nice popup with the code:
+Finally, whichever option you'll choose, you'll get a nice popup with the code.

-{% img /images/embed_code.png %}

 So, here you go, I hope you'll enjoy using the [couch availability calendar](http://couchrequests.com) and I'm open for suggestions for new features.
 Also, the code for the app is available [on github](https://github.com/nderkach/couchsurfing-calendar).

 PS: here is how it looks in my profile:

 {% img /images/couchsurfing_calendar.png %}

+UPD: couchrequests.com was taken down due to a request from Couchsurfing, Inc, but [the story continues](http://www.toptal.com/back-end/reverse-engineering-the-private-api-hacking-your-couch)